“Lize D. Fotbusen… where have I heard that name before?” Kaidus asked himself.

 The journal abruptly stopped.

-The majority of what was recorded involves the exploration of the ruins and the author’s thoughts.
+The majority of what was recorded involved the exploration of the ruins and the author’s thoughts.

-Even the location in the journal coincides with what little information he’s gathered about the sightings in Malpaars.
-A grin crept onto his face, seeing the hard recorded truth in his hands.
+Even the location in the journal coincided with what little information he’d gathered about the sightings in Malpaars.
+A grin crept onto his face, seeing the hard-recorded truth in his hands.

 “Well, what do you think of my library?”
 A voice asked from the doorway.
 Lord Varath and Troyle walked into the library.

 “You can tell from how focused he is on that book in front of him that he is enthralled.”
 Troyle grinned.

 “This is amazing.
 You have quite the broad collection in here, my lord.”
 Kaidus replied, not refuting Troyle’s words.

 “Would you like it as Sylvia’s dowry?”
 A mischievous smile erupted on the lord’s face.

 “I believe we have already straightened that out a long time ago?”
 He replied, undaunted by lord Varath’s words.

 The lord chuckled.
 “Forgive me, I couldn’t help myself.
 Let me know if you would like to take some with you home to read.”